Polycythemia - newborn

 Kliegman RM, St. Geme JW, Blum NJ, Shah SS, Tasker RC, Wilson KM.
 Blood disorders.
 In: Kliegman RM, St. Geme JW, Blum NJ, Shah SS, Tasker RC, Wilson KM, eds.
 Nelson Textbook of Pediatrics.
 21st ed.
 Philadelphia, PA: Elsevier; 2020:chap 124.

 Letterio J, Pateva I, Petrosiute A, Ahuja S. Hematologic and oncologic problems in the fetus and neonate.
 In: Martin RJ, Fanaroff AA, Walsh MC, eds.
 Fanaroff and Martin's Neonatal-Perinatal Medicine.
 11th ed.
 Philadelphia, PA: Elsevier; 2020:chap 79.

 Tashi T, Prchal JT.
-Polycythemia.
-In: Lanzkowsky P, Lipton JM, Fish JD, eds.
+Primary and secondary erythrocytosis.
+In: Fish JD, Lipton JM, Lanzkowsky P, eds.
 Lanzkowsky's Manual of Pediatric Hematology and Oncology.
-6th ed.
-Cambridge, MA: Elsevier Academic Press; 2016:chap 12.
+7th ed.
+Cambridge, MA: Elsevier Academic Press; 2022:chap 10.

 Reviewed by: Neil K. Kaneshiro, MD, MHA, Clinical Professor of Pediatrics, University of Washington School of Medicine, Seattle, WA.
 Also reviewed by David C. Dugdale, MD, Medical Director, Brenda Conaway, Editorial Director, and the A.D.A.M.
 Editorial team.